-That said, if you’re used to getting into real wilderness, want to carry your own food or possibly catch it yourself and sleep in a hammock under the stars, the Alps may not be the choice for you unless you want a different kind of trip.
-In fact, generally in the Alps you’re not allowed to camp outside of designated camping areas, and you’re not allowed to hunt or catch anything – and you really are supposed to stay on the existing paths not to cause further erosion.
+That said, if you’re used to getting into real wilderness, want to carry your own food or possibly catch it yourself and sleep in a hammock under the stars, the Alps may not be the perfect choice for you unless you want a different kind of trip.
+In fact, to my understanding, generally in the Alps you’re not allowed to camp outside of designated camping areas, and you’re not allowed to hunt or catch anything.
+And you also are supposed to stay on the existing paths not to cause further erosion.

 Even though it’s not generally crowded in most places, the number of people there throughout the year do push the limits and erosion is a real problem.
 Staying on existing tracks, leaving things alone and bringing down whatever you take up helps.
 Please respect it.

 I occasionally go into the wild but for that, going to Lapland in Finland or Sweden does the trick.
-That’s a whole different experience: hiking amongst the reindeer, watching out for wolves and bears and carrying everything you need.
-Obviously there’s a lot opportunity in the U.S. and Canada for this type of experience, too, except maybe for the reindeer.
+That’s a whole different experience: hiking among the reindeer, watching out for wolves and bears and carrying everything you need.
+Obviously there’s a lot opportunity in the U.S., Canada and other places for this type of experience, too.
+Well, maybe the reindeer thing is kind of Nordic.

 The Alps are easily reachable from anywhere in the world.
-There are several international airport practically next to the mountains… To mention a few: Munich, Geneva, Milan, Venice, Vienna.
-Add Innsbruck if flying in from within Europe.
+There are several international airports practically next to the mountains… To mention a few: Munich, Geneva, Milan, Venice, Salzburg & Innsbruck.
 Check out my review of the Munich airport and why I think it’s a very good option for reaching Austria and South Tyrol.